WRITER IN RESIDENCE

 My work as a resident writer has involved working with people from across a broad range of communities and involving all age groups.

-RECENT WORK IN THE LAST TEN YEARS AS A WRITER IN THE COMMUNITY
+RECENT WORK AS A WRITER IN THE COMMUNITY

 2014: “Famous at Last” – creating a short film with the older generation of South Derbyshire.
 Commissioned by People Express, participatory arts organisation for South Derbyshire.
 Funded by Heritage Lottery.